 It is important to check for the right weather condition while trekking because unwanted weather can cause delays.
 Best time for treks in the autumn and the spring months (March to May and September to October).

 While trekking, it can sometimes make kids anxious, especially considering they are visiting a place for the first time.
 Thus, it is important to have healthy conversations with kids on a regular basis to have them be in the best state of mind while trekking.

 The weather, along with other factors while trekking, can be unpredictable.
 In order to avoid the return flights back home, having spare or contingency days is best, as they are backups for any unexpected delays that might occur while trekking.

 Free-time while trekking

 For the most part, Nepal experiences peak trekking seasons in the months of March to May (the spring) and September to December (the autumn, early winter).
-The spring and the autumn months are the best for high-altitude treks, while low-altitude treks can also be done all the year-round.
-As such, it is best for kids to do low-altitude treks, during the spring and the autumn months, rather than the high altitude ones.
+The spring and the autumn months are the best for high-altitude treks, while low-altitude treks can also be done all year round.
+As such, it is best for kids to do low-altitude treks, during the spring and autumn months, rather than high-altitude ones.

 Trekking in Nepal is a must-do adventure, and it should not be missed out on simply because of the assumption that it cannot be done with kids, as the situation is quite the opposite.
 Thus, choose Nepal for your next family holiday.